gamemanual0/gm0/source/docs/software/adv-control-system/control-system-internals.rst

     - HDMI 2.0 support for 4k @ 60Hz
 - RAM: 1GB DDR3
+- Storage: 8 to 16GB of eMMC flash memory

-- Storage: 8GB eMMC 4.51 listed by REV, but multiple real-world units that were checked all had 16GB eMMC chips found on their boards.
+  - "8GB eMMC 4.51" is the spec officially listed by REV, but multiple real-world units that were checked all had 16GB eMMC chips found on their boards.
+  - According to REV, in a support email: **"Original builds of the Control Hub were manufactured with 8GB eMMC chips.
+However, some 16GB versions were made due to supply chain constraints.
+Recent Control Hubs (purchased after 2022) are more likely to have the 16GB eMMC chip."**
 - USB: 1x USB 3.0, 1x USB 2.0, 1x internal USB 2.0 used to connect the Wi-Fi chip
 - Wi-Fi: Realtek RTL8821CU